Automated Testing and Monitoring Shares the Spotlight with OSM at MWC 2017

 A surprising plot twist puts T&M on center stage

-Written by Kaela Loffler, Director, Marketing & Industry Alliances, Netrounds
+By Kaela Loffler, Director, Marketing & Industry Alliances, Netrounds

 There are several key figures that we could use to sum up Mobile World Congress 2017: 108,000 attendees, of which 6,100 were CEOs, visitors from 208 countries or territories, over 2,300 exhibitors, and 322 speakers across the four days.
 However, the figures most exciting to us in the Open Source MANO community are these: ten companies coming together to show and demonstrate three different proofs of concept using OSM Rel ONE just one year after Open Source MANO was announced at MWC 2016.